jsnbly/milestone3/README.md

 As a user - I want to add my own recipes to the site
 As a user - I want to update and remove my recipes from the site
 As a user - I want to share my recipes on social media
 As a user - I want to vote for my favourite recipes on the site
-As a user - I want to see all the Alergens associated with the recipe
 As a user - I want to see a list of the top 5 recipes on the site

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features

-Home Page/Index: Main Home Page Displays Top Five Recipies by Votes Jumbotron with CTA for Registration
+Home Page/Index: Main Home Page Displays Top Five Recipes by Votes Jumbotron with link for Registration
 User Registration Page:  Allows the user to create a user account
 User Login Page:  Allows the user to Login to their existing account
 User Profile Page: Shows list of User created Recipies